Priapus: Worship and attributes

 The first extant mention of Priapus is in the eponymous comedy Priapus, written in the 4th century BC by Xenarchus.
 Originally worshipped by Greek colonists in Lampsacus in Asia Minor, the cult of Priapus spread to mainland Greece and eventually to Italy during the 3rd century BC.
 Lucian (De saltatione) tells that in Bithynia Priapus was accounted as a warlike god, a rustic tutor to the infant Ares, "who taught him dancing first and war only afterwards," Karl Kerenyi observed.
 Arnobius is aware of the importance accorded Priapus in this region near the Hellespont.
 Also, Pausanias notes:

 In later antiquity, his worship meant little more than a cult of sophisticated pornography.

 Outside his "home" region in Asia Minor, Priapus was regarded as something of a joke by urban dwellers.
 However, he played a more important role in the countryside, where he was seen as a guardian deity.
 He was regarded as the patron god of sailors and fishermen and others in need of good luck, and his presence was believed to avert the evil eye.

 Priapus does not appear to have had an organized cult and was mostly worshiped in gardens or homes, though there are attestations of temples dedicated to the god.
 His sacrificial animal was the ass, but agricultural offerings (such as fruit, flowers, vegetables and fish) were also very common.

 Long after the fall of Rome and the rise of Christianity, Priapus continued to be invoked as a symbol of health and fertility.
-The 13th century Lanercost Chronicle, a history of northern England and Scotland, records a "lay Cistercian brother" erecting a statue of Priapus (simulacrum Priapi statuere) in an attempt to end an outbreak of cattle disease.
+The 13th-century Lanercost Chronicle, a history of northern England and Scotland, records a "lay Cistercian brother" erecting a statue of Priapus (simulacrum Priapi statuere) in an attempt to end an outbreak of cattle disease.

 In the 1980s, D. F. Cassidy founded the St. Priapus Church as a modern church centred on worship of the phallus.

 Patron of merchant sailing

-Priapus' role as a patron god for merchant sailors in ancient Greece and Rome is that of a protector and navigational aide.
+Priapus's role as a patron god for merchant sailors in ancient Greece and Rome is that of a protector and navigational aide.
 Recent shipwreck evidence contains apotropaic items carried on board by mariners in the forms of a terracotta phallus, wooden Priapus figure, and bronze sheath from a military ram.
 Coinciding with the use of wooden Priapic markers erected in areas of dangerous passage or particular landing areas for sailors, the function of Priapus is much more extensive than previously thought.

-Although Priapus is commonly associated with the failed attempts of rape against the nymphs Lotis and Vesta in Ovid's comedy Fasti and the rather flippant treatment of the deity in urban settings, Priapus' protection traits can be traced back to the importance placed on the phallus in ancient times (particularly his association with fertility and garden protection).
+Although Priapus is commonly associated with the failed attempts of rape against the nymphs Lotis and Vesta in Ovid's Fasti and the rather flippant treatment of the deity in urban settings, Priapus's protection traits can be traced back to the importance placed on the phallus in ancient times (particularly his association with fertility and garden protection).
 In Greece, the phallus was thought of to have a mind of its own, animal-like, separate from the mind and control of the man.
-The phallus is also associated with "possession and territorial demarcation" in many cultures, attributing to Priapus' other role as a navigational deity.
+The phallus is also associated with "possession and territorial demarcation" in many cultures, attributing to Priapus's other role as a navigational deity.